Reptile and frog diversity

 It’s all connected

-Reptiles can be a very useful yardstick for measuring the effectiveness of restoration treatments, such as prescribed burns and efforts to mitigate or balance grazing pressure.
+Reptiles can be a very useful indicator for measuring the effectiveness of restoration treatments, such as prescribed burns and efforts to mitigate or balance grazing pressure.

 One landscape-scale experiment set across the Mulligans Flat and Goorooyarroo Nature Reserves across a period of 9 years found that the abundance and diversity of reptile species increased following the addition of coarse woody debris.
 Aside from the more obvious outcomes of added shelter and foraging substrate, vegetation structure and grazing pressure were shown to have a relationship with the influence of deadwood deposits on reptiles.